 In today’s world, you will likely hear a lot about the negative effects peoples’ everyday routines are having on the environment.
 Although it can be difficult to break out of old habits, there is a lot of evidence to suggest that making even the smallest changes to your lifestyle enables you to do your bit for the planet.
 There is no exception when it comes to skincare.
 As one of the biggest industries in the world, it should come as no surprise that using the wrong products won’t only damage your skin, but the world around you.
-To help you make the change to a green skin care routine, you should follow a handy guide.
+To help you make the change to a green skincare routine, here are my tips.
+Organic Bunny founder Amanda Jo also has a list of green beauty blogs for you to check out.

 When you wear makeup every day, cleansing becomes a step in your routine that cannot be missed.
 The problem with cleansing not only lies in some toxic ingredients but in the number of cotton pads many cleansers require you to use.
 One increasingly popular alternative is to use washable makeup remover pads, which help you cut down on your household waste.
 These can be found on sites like Etsy at a reasonable price, but it could be more fun to make them at home using old clothing or cotton wool.